Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Results

 \subsubsection{Gulf of Mexico}

 Table \ref{tab6} is the confusion matrix that summarizes the performance of our approach using PACE OCI reflectances, for the Gulf of Mexico 2024-2025 test case, when compared to the in situ sites.
-The same minimum radii are set for each area of study (2.5km for Florida and 10km for S. CA).
-The left side of the table is raw counts, and the right side is the translation into percentages.
+The exact minimum radii are set for each area of study \remove[]{(2.5km for Florida and 10km for Southern California)}.
+The left side of the table shows raw counts, and the right side shows the corresponding percentages.
 Figure \ref{fig9} depicts the generated products for a single day and a single monthly average over the entire Gulf of Mexico.
-While the counts for the PACE Gulf of Mexico case are too low to do a proper quantitative evaluation of performance, we feel that it is worthwhile to demonstrate progress in this direction.
-We will add more data to this evaluation as PACE gathers more over this region.
-Table 6 details the comparisons over the matchups we did have access to, within the test set.
+While the counts in the PACE Gulf of Mexico case are too low to conduct a proper quantitative evaluation of performance, we feel it is worthwhile to demonstrate progress in this direction.
+We will add more data to this evaluation as PACE gathers more data over this region.
+Table 6 presents comparisons across the matchups we had access to in the test set.

+Within the small observation set, agreement is strong (F1=0.99), a promising first signal.
+Minimal variance and a small sample size do not allow for further insight at this time.